qwertie/ecsharp/ecs/for-normal-coders.md

 }
 ~~~

-The `[requires]` attribute is one of the code contracts mentioned in the previous section; the underscore `_` is a shortcut that refers to "the current parameter", i.e. `option`.
+The `[requires]` attribute is one of the code contracts mentioned in the previous section; the hash mark `#` is a shortcut that refers to "the current parameter", i.e. `option`.

 There's one more wrinkle.
 Since Enhanced C# isn't a "real" compiler yet, it needs a macro to enable this feature.
 That macro is called `#useSymbols`, and you need to write `#useSymbols;` near the top of any class that uses symbols.
 For example: